NicHub/slow-motion-camera-calibration/README.md

 2. THE OUTPUT COMPARE REGISTER

-Instead of counting up to the maximum value, which is MAX = N × 2^16, we can configure the timer to overflow at a smaller value called TOP.
+Instead of counting up to the maximum value, which is `MAX = N × 2^16`, we can configure the timer to overflow at a smaller value called TOP.
 This TOP value is set in the Output Compare Register OCRA1.
 The time it takes for the timer to overflow is then: